Homework: More Time on Task

 The "ten-minute rule" is endorsed by both the National PTA and the National Education Association.
 It states that "the maximum amount of homework (all subjects combined) should not exceed 10 minutes per grade level per night."

-How is Homework Assigned?
+How is homework assigned?

-There were many points of potential failure in that chain of actions, and few ways for parents to support success.
+There were many points of potential failure in that chain of actions and few ways for parents to support success.
 The only way for parents to know whether homework was getting done was to get in touch with a teacher personally.

 In early grades, parents serve not only as homework enforcers, but as tutors, too.
 This can be a mixed blessing.
 Parents aren't necessarily good at teaching, and the wrong words have a way of coming out.
 Frustrations can boil over into emotional showdowns, bringing out the worst in kids and parents alike.
-(For heartbreaking examples, search "homework meltdown" on YouTube. ...Better yet, don't.)

 Because homework is such an important part of the education process, the California State PTA offers homework advice for parents in many languages.
 The National PTA has advice for teachers, too: Homework that cannot be done without help is not good homework.

-An influential critic of America's education system, Alfie Kohn, takes it even farther.
+An influential critic of America's education system, Alfie Kohn, takes it even further.
 He questions whether homework is worth assigning at all.
 In part, Kohn argues that homework can easily become an unhealthy center of focus in the relationship between students and their parents.

 Classically, teachers introduce new ideas and skills in class, lecture-style.
 Homework time is for practice, not for new stuff.
 But there are exceptions.
 For example, teachers sometimes ask students to read assigned material on their own before discussing it in class.
-When they do this, they are turning the time use model upside down.
+When they do this, they are turning the time-use model upside down.

 If some students take longer, so what?

-Khan's core idea is far more disruptive than merely flipping the classroom.
-He argues that in a world where online learning can allow each student to learn at their own pace, schools should fundamentally rethink their whole approach.
-What's the point of giving a student a low grade?
+What's the point of giving a student a low grade, he asks?
 Does it really help?
-Given the time and support they need, any student can master any subject.
+Any student can master any subject if they are allowed time and given support.
 If some students take longer, so what?
 Teachers should focus on getting each student to mastery before moving on, he argues, rather than piling new material onto a shaky foundation.
-In this imagining, the definition of school time and homework time blends almost beyond recognition.
+In this model, the line between school time and homework blurs almost entirely.

 Putting this approach into practice isn't easy, but there are some important examples of success.
 For example, Rocketship Education, an organization of charter schools, has used blended learning in its schools since 2007.
 The results have been impressive, but "flipping" the classroom is only part of the story.
 As usual, no single change, on its own, produces magical results.

-The premise of this lesson so far has been that homework is mostly for practice.
-But this isn't quite true, is it?
-Homework counts.
 Students who don't consistently turn in good homework may not get good grades, even if they understand the material thoroughly.
 That's a higher bar for some students than for others.
-Some have good places to study, encouragement and support from family, and help when they need it.
+Some have good places to study, support from family, and help when they need it.
 Others don't.
-What does "home" work mean for the more than 200,000 students in California who are homeless?
-Homework is an everyday activity, so everyday advantages add up.
+What does "home" work mean for the more than a quarter of a million students in California who are homeless?
+Homework is a daily activity, so everyday challenges add up.
 To mitigate these inequities, some schools modify their homework policies.

 The U.S. Rehabilitation Act of 1973, section 504, established that in order to ensure individual students with a disability are treated fairly in school, teachers may modify course work, including homework assignments, to better suit their learning needs.
-Students that qualify for "accommodations" under section 504 may be entitled to have class and homework plans modified, in consultation with parents.
+Students who qualify for "accommodations" under Section 504 may be entitled to have class and homework plans modified, in consultation with parents.
 Students receiving special education services defined in an Individual Education Program (IEP) may also require homework accommodations or modifications.

 Questions & Comments